 If you’re looking for a taste of the Caribbean, look no further than this tropical Rum Punch cocktail.

-Like many of my favorite Puerto Rican recipes, this Jamaican cocktail celebrates tropical ingredients like pineapple and lime.
+This Jamaican cocktail celebrates tropical ingredients like pineapple and lime.
 The sweet and tart flavors from the fruit juices pair perfectly with the rich spicy flavors of rum.

 And it wouldn’t be a true rum punch without a splash of grenadine or strawberry syrup, to give it that signature pink color.